 Educational Programs for School Groups

 During the school year, as a National Historic Landmark, Hay House offers the following programs for public and private school groups:

 Reservation Information for School Groups

 Scheduling School Programs:

 Reservations are required for all school programs.
-Programs are offered Monday through Friday, 9:30am – 2:00pm.
+Programs are offered Monday, Wednesday, Thursday and Friday, 9:30am – 3:00pm.
 All programs last approximately 1 1/2 to 2 hours.
 Please call at least three weeks in advance.
-No school groups are scheduled during the Cherry Blossom Festival in late March.

 $7 per student unless otherwise noted; teacher/group leader and bus driver free; additional adults are $8 each.

 To ensure a good learning environment, group sizes are limited.
 Larger groups may be divided and rotated among several activities.

 One adult is required for every ten students.
 These adults are admitted free.
-Additional adults are charged at the group rate of $7/person.
+Additional adults are charged at the group rate of $8/person.

 At the time you make your reservation, please alert museum staff to special needs of students so that we can provide the best possible experience for each student.